SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 ### Summary

 * The peak pricing months were June, July, and August, with August recording the highest prices.
 * The highest volume of bookings occurred in January, followed by July and August.
+The lowest volume occured in Dec
-* The neighborhood with the highest prices was Southeast Magnolia, followed by Portage Bay, Westlake, West Queen Anne, and Montlake.
-* The neighborhoods with the lowest prices were Rainier Beach, followed by North and South Delridge, Georgetown, and Olympic Hills.
+* The neighborhood with the highest prices was Southeast Magnolia, followed by Portage Bay, Westlake, West Queen Anne, and so on.
+Meanwhile, the neighborhoods with the lowest prices were Rainier Beach, followed by North and South Delridge, Georgetown, and so on.
 * Focus was given to the highest-priced neighborhoods, primarily analyzing houses and apartments as these are the most common property types.
-* Portage Bay has the most expensive houses, followed by West Queen Anne and Westlake.
-In Westlake, both houses and apartments are similarly priced.
+* Portage Bay has the higest average house price, followed by West Queen Anne and Westlake.
+In Westlake, the average price of both houses and apartments are similar.
-* The most influential factors on price are the combination of host details and descriptive information about the listing, such as host details and descriptive listing information, including host acceptance rate, host response time, property type, bed type.
+* The coefficient analysis shows that the most positive influential factors on the price were a combination of host details and descriptive listing information, including fields such as host acceptance rate, room type (entire or private room) where negative factors example are city of Seattle.

 ### Acknowledgements

-Thanks to the AirBnB dataset published by AirBnB and Kaggle, the dataset link is ttps://www.kaggle.com/airbnb/seattle
+The dataset was published by AirBnB and Kaggle follow this link `https://www.kaggle.com/airbnb/seattle`